anuraagkn/VOC-Detection-Instrument/README.md

 ## Acknowledgments

-* Project Supervisor Dr Kai Hoettges for continuing support.
+* Project Supervisor Dr Kai Hoettges for continuing support, and Dr Ian Sandall for additional feedback.
-* Kaspars Tuna for initial digital potentiometer code.
+* Kaspars Tuna for initial LED brightness and pump flow control code.
+* Michael Nwokedi for initial code for the gain-controlled voltage amplifier.